 Brussels Sprouts in the Air Fryer

 I could eat air fried Brussels sprouts as my entire meal.
 The air fryer creates such crispy yet tender little bites.
 You just sit down and start eating it like popcorn.
+Or try just air frying the leaves for a tasty snack.

 If you have never eaten them before try this easy method.
 Is a completely different experience.
 Here are the tips to keep in mind.